shyamarshid/lib60870/IEC62351-5-PICS.md

 - Implementation guidance: implement the IEC 62351-5 Session Key Change state machines so the controlling station can push new wrapped keys and the controlled side can authenticate and install them, resetting DSQ to 1 on success.

 ### Identity, trust, and RBAC
-- Certificate validation, trust-anchor handling, and role-based access control are explicitly left to the embedding application and are not implemented in this library revision.【F:IEC62351-5-PICS.md†L20-L22】
+- Certificate validation, trust-anchor handling, and role-based access control must still be performed by the embedding application, but enabling security now requires the caller to signal successful certificate checks and available roles before payloads will be wrapped.【F:IEC62351-5-PICS.md†L20-L22】【F:lib60870-C/src/iec60870/cs104/cs104_connection.c†L1227-L1260】
-- `CS104_Connection_setSecurityConfig` ignores the provided certificate/role parameters, so no device identity or authorization is enforced when enabling the A-profile wrapper.【F:lib60870-C/src/iec60870/cs104/cs104_connection.c†L1227-L1240】
 - Implementation guidance: wire the security configuration into the A-profile context, verify peer/device certificates before association, and gate inbound operations on roles per IEC 62351-8 (e.g., deny unauthorised commands and raise security events).

 ### Security telemetry and event reporting